aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-arc/_index.md

 using System.IO;
 ```

-## Drawing an Arc Step-by-Step
+These `using` statements give you access to image creation, graphics handling, and file I/O classes.

+## How to Draw Arc with Aspose.Imaging for .NET

-Now that we've imported the necessary namespaces, let's break down the process of drawing an arc into individual steps.
-We'll be using Aspose.Imaging to create an image, set up the graphics, and draw the arc.
-Follow along:
+We’ll break the process into three clear steps: create the image, prepare the graphics surface, and finally draw the arc.

-### Step 1: Set Up the Image
+### Step 1: Set Up the Image (set image size & generate BMP image)

 ```csharp
 // Specify the directory where you want to save the image